Postpartum Doula Services

 - Breastfeeding, including latch and positioning options

-- Pumping and washing pump parts
+- Guidance with pumping and washing pump parts

 - Helping to identify a type of bottle that will work for your baby

-- Teaching paced bottle feeding to promote an easier transition back and forth from breast to bottle s
+- Teaching paced bottle feeding to promote an easier transition back and forth from breast to bottle

 Our support is nonjudgmental.
 No matter how you feed your baby, we're here to help.